How do you execute a successful rebranding campaign? What should you expect during the process? How will everything turn out in the end?

 2. Examine Your Target Audience

-As soon as you’ve established the business case for rebranding, it would be best if you researched your prospective clients.
+As soon as you’ve established the business case for rebranding, it would be best to research your prospective clients.
 It is crucial to understand how your current brand is perceived and how it is performing.

-You will only be able to operate from an internal perspective if you do not conduct this research.
+You can only operate from an internal perspective if you do not conduct this research.
 Most firms have blind spots, distorting their market perception.
 We are all human, after all.
-A brand built without objective analysis runs the risk of being based on faulty assumptions.
+A brand built without objective analysis risks being based on faulty assumptions.

 3. Set Up A Consistent Messaging Architecture